Social Media Tools

 Online reputation management tools are software that helps brands manage online reviews, comment sections, social media mentions and press coverage to get a comprehensive, at-a-glance look at how a brand is discussed and perceived online.
 Reputation management tools let brands manage these interactions by measuring comment sentiment, adding responses without navigating to each native platform, tracking review scores and identifying emerging crises early.

 While reputation, monitoring and listening tools often intersect, they serve distinct roles in a brand’s social strategy.
 Social media monitoring tools and social listening tools track keywords, sentiment and trends to surface what people are saying about your brand, whether you’re tagged or not.
-Reputation tools go even further, helping teams prioritize the interactions that impact your reputation most — think social media comments, online reviews, feedback in forums and any other place your brand’s reputation could be affected.
+Reputation tools go even further, helping teams prioritize the interactions that impact your reputation most.
+Think social media comments, online reviews, feedback in forums and any other place your brand’s reputation could be affected.
 Reputation tools help you respond strategically and manage brand perception at scale.
 Together, they offer a fuller picture of brand health, but their functions and value aren’t interchangeable.

 Top 10 Reputation Management Tools